 The link between your mental and physical health

-There are a number of lifestyle factors that can influence an individual’s mental and physical wellbeing.
+There are a number of lifestyle factors that can influence an individual’s mental and physical wellbeing, ultimately, poor physical health can lead to an increased chance of developing mental health problems.
+Whilst, similarly, poor mental health can then affect your physical health.

 Keeping active is a really powerful way to enhance your physical and mental health.
 When we exercise, our body releases feel-good chemicals in the brain, which can greatly improve our mood.
 These chemicals – or endorphins – can also help with concentration, improve sleep and help you to feel more confident.
 If you struggle with mobility, exercise can also be a great way to build muscle strength, reducing the risk of falls.
 But keeping active doesn’t have to be regular visits to a gym or stringent exercise regimes; gentle activity such as light gardening, walking or yoga can be just as beneficial for your wellbeing.